Reviews You Can Rely On

 ProductBassMid-RangeTreble

-The HT2's greatest strong suit is its widely appealing sound profile: “Not too heavy in the bass, warm and inoffensive mids, and present highs with some glimmer and teeth.”
+The HT2's greatest strong suit is its widely appealing sound profile.
+It isn't too heavy in the bass, has warm and inoffensive mids, and presents highs with some glimmer and teeth.
 The bass has a powerful presence but doesn't dominate the mix.
-The heavy metal hit “Atlas, Rise!” by Metallica tends to overwhelm some headsets with its commanding bass drum and bass guitar, but the HT2 handles it, providing the right amount of thump without blowing out the mix.
+The heavy metal hit “Atlas, Rise!” by Metallica tends to overwhelm some headsets with its commanding bass drum and bass guitar, but the HT2 presents the right amount of thump without blowing out the mix.

-The mids are pleasing and unassuming, though you're unlikely to pick out any new minuscule details you hadn't noticed before.
+The mids are pleasing and unassuming, though unlikely to reveal any new, minute details not previously noticed.
 Vocal harmonies in folk songs like “Helplessly Hoping” by Crosby, Stills, & Nash and indie tracks like “Dog Days Are Over” by Florence & The Machine are particularly delightful with the Tozo.
 The highs are forward and more than acceptable, but not as fully fleshed out with crisp detailing as others.
 Occasionally, the upper registers can bite, like when listening to the high-hitting Joni Mitchell in “California,” but not with enough consistency to fault the HT2.

 Soundstage

-While it falls short of some pricier models, the Tozo delivers an admirable soundstage experience with enough instrument separation that the listener can “feel as if they are at a live performance.”
-We had to crank up the volume to fully tune out ambient sounds, but we eventually felt immersed in our own sonic world.
-“The Battle,” an epic orchestral production by Hans Zimmer, showcases the HT2's great stereo spread.
+While it falls short of some pricier models, the Tozo delivers an admirable soundstage experience with sufficient instrument separation, allowing the listener to feel as if they are at a live performance.

 Soundstage Ratings